spedas/pyspedas/README.md

 ## Usage

-You can load data into tplot variables by calling `pyspedas.projecs.mission.instrument()`, e.g.,
+You can load data into tplot variables by calling `pyspedas.projects.mission.instrument()`, e.g.,

 To load and plot 1 day of THEMIS FGM data for probe 'd':
 ```python